zachvalenta/repo-scaffold/README.md

 # 👋 TLDR

-This is a tool to:
+This is a tool I use to scaffold repos.

+# ☑️  TODO

+port `startup.py` to https://github.com/igrek51/wat

 # 🎛️ USAGE